DLL3-Targeted Immunotherapy: a Competitor Analysis

 SCLC is an aggressive neuroendocrine tumor; response to initial chemotherapy and radiotherapy is often followed by recurrence, rapid progression, and resistance to current therapies.
 New data show that >75% of castration-resistant small-cell neuroendocrine prostate cancers (CRPC-NE) express the Notch ligand delta-like protein 3 (DLL3).
 None of the benign and only 0.52% of localized prostate cancer samples were DLL3+.
 By contrast, 12.5% of CRPC adenocarcinomas and 76.6% of CRPC-NE expressed DLL3, and 10.37% and 63.95% of cells in these samples were DLL3+, respectively.

 The DLL3 target validated by the T-cell engaging antibody tarlatamab-dlle has attracted competitors developing novel anti-DLL3 product candidates with further enhanced effector functions including mono- and bispecific antibody drug, conjugates, radioligand therapies, CAR T- and NK cell therapies, T-cell engaging trispecific antibodies incorporating an immunostimulatory domain and other bispecific antibodies.
-The field still is in mid-stage clinical development without clear leader in the competition,
+The field still is in mid-stage clinical development without clear leader in the competition.

 Single User License: